kubernetes-sigs/kustomize/releasing/README.md

 ### select a module to release

 ```
-module="api" # The API
+module=pluginator  # The pluginator executable
-module="kustomize" # The kustomize executable
+module=kustomize   # The kustomize executable
-module="pluginator" # The pluginator executable
+module=api         # The API
 ```

 ### determine the version